Claude Haiku 4.5 vs GLM 5

 Quick verdict

-Pick Claude Haiku 4.5 for fastest claude model or low-latency, high-volume api calls.
+Pick Claude Haiku 4.5 for fastest claude model or near-frontier coding for its tier — 73.3% on swe-bench verified.
 Pick GLM 5 for agentic planning and long-horizon coding workflows or complex systems design and backend reasoning.
 Choose GLM 5 if you need self-hosting or data privacy; Claude Haiku 4.5 if you want a managed API.

 Claude Haiku 4.5 (Anthropic, US) and GLM 5 (Z.ai, China) line up two different AI ecosystems against each other — a comparison that is as much about cost philosophy and openness as raw capability.
 Claude Haiku 4.5 is anthropic's fastest, most compact model — built for speed and volume.
 GLM 5 is z.ai's flagship open-weight (MIT) MoE foundation model, engineered for complex systems design and long-horizon agentic coding.
-Their biggest split is open vs. closed weights, and the breakdown below shows exactly how that plays out for your workload.
+They diverge most on open vs. closed weights and coding benchmarks — each quantified below from the models' real specs.

 Key differences at a glance